Pirates agree to $13.5M. 2-year deal with All-Star Reynolds

 Reynolds and the Pirates were scheduled to go to arbitration after failing to come to an agreement on a one-year deal for 2022.
 Reynolds asked for $4.9 million, with Pittsburgh countering with $4.25 million.

+“I always hoped this would be the outcome and it was the outcome, so I’d say this was a win-win,” Reynolds said.
+“I don’t think anybody ever wants to go to a hearing.
+For me, personally, I love Pittsburgh.
+I love my teammates and everything like that.
+To knock it out quickly like we did and to land where we’re at, I think it worked out really well.”

-The 27-year-old Reynolds has blossomed with the Pirates after coming over in the January 2018 trade that sent center fielder Andrew McCutchen to San Francisco.
+The 27-year-old Reynolds has blossomed with the Pirates after coming over in the January 2018 trade that sent 2013 NL MVP Andrew McCutchen to San Francisco.
 Reynolds reached the majors in 2019 and moved to center field in 2021, hitting .302 with 24 homers and 90 RBIs and becoming a finalist for a Gold Glove.

 Reynolds is batting .227 with one home run in five games so far this season for Pittsburgh.
 The Pirates are off to a 2-3 start heading into Thursday night’s game against Washington.